agu-oli/machine_learning_deliverables_jedha/supervised_machine_learning/README.md

 #### The model predictions on new data are included in the file dataset_test_with_predictions.csv with the corresponding dataset

-### 2. Wallmart project for predicting weekly sales
+## 2. Wallmart project for predicting weekly sales

-#### The notebook contains an EDA, a baseline linear regression model training and a regularized model regression training.
+#### The 'walmart.ipynb' contains an EDA, a baseline linear regression model training and a regularized model regression training.

+#### The dataset file: 'Walmart_Store_sales.csv'.